Situation puzzle: Examples

 Eventually the questions lead up to the conclusion that the man had the hiccups, and that his reason for requesting a drink of water was not to quench his thirst but to cure his hiccups.
 The bartender realized this and chose instead to cure the hiccups by frightening the man with the gun.
 Once the man realized that his hiccups were gone, he no longer needed a drink of water, gratefully thanked the bartender, and left.

+There are more circulated examples.
+These examples illustrate the variety of misleading assumptions used, including: